 The Hints Are Strong with This One

 The easiest way to tell if it’s the right time to pop the question is to pick up on the verbal and non-verbal cues your partner is sending your way.
 These little hints can range from casually leaving a wedding magazine laying about, to pasting a ring advertisement to your forehead while you sleep.
 Usually, the hints are pretty easy to spot.
-If your partner is talking rings, you most likely have the go ahead to “surprise” them.
+If your partner is talking rings, you most likely have the go ahead to “surprise” him or her.

 Too Young, Too Soon?